Chemiofitor4096/ProtectionEngineering/doc/API_GUIDE.md

 ### Stacking Rules

 All damage reductions and distance reductions from all attachments stack additively with no upper limit.
 The final damage is clamped to 100% reduction (preventing negative damage).
-Processing is done in `PEGameEvents` and `LivingEntityMixin`.
+Processing is done in `PEGameEvents.onLivingIncomingDamage` (general reduction + protected types/tags filter) and `PEGameEvents.onLivingFall` (fall distance + fall damage multiplier).
+Damage-type filtering is done via `getProtectedDamageTypes()` (explicit `ResourceKey<DamageType>`) and `getProtectedDamageTypeTags()` (`TagKey<DamageType>`, preferred); empty set = applies to all types.

 ## HUD Overlay System